 Lotto Online Game Procedures

-When Lotto is played online (including by Direct Debit or using Pingit), these Game Procedures (the “Procedures”), the Rules for Draw-Based Games Played Online (the “Rules”) and any applicable Game Specific Rules apply.
+When Lotto is played online (including by Direct Debit, via the App or using Pingit), these Game Procedures (the “Procedures”), the Rules for Draw-Based Games Played Online (the “Rules”) and any applicable Game Specific Rules apply.

 If You buy Lotto Entries with Your Account, the Account Terms apply in addition to the documents mentioned above, and if You buy Lotto Entries with Your Pingit Account, the Pingit User Account Terms apply in addition to those documents.